TechHutTV/homelab/media/README.md

 mkdir -p downloads/qbittorrent/{completed,incomplete,torrents} && mkdir -p downloads/nzbget/{complete,intermediate,nzb,queue,tmp}
 ```
 ### Network Share
-Personally, I use a network share to store downloads and all my media.
+I use to use a network share to store downloads and all my media.
 To do this I created the share with Unraid and added it to the fstab file within my Docker server.
 ```
 //10.0.0.90/data /media/data cifs uid=1000,gid=100,username=user,password=password,iocharset=utf8 0 0
 ```